snowplow/documentation/docs/understanding-your-pipeline/failed-events/index.md

 - Invalid query string encoding in URL
 - Path not respecting /vendor/version

-The most likely source of this failure type is bot traffic that has hit the collector with an invalid http request.
-Bots are prevalent on the web, so do not be surprised if your collector receives some of this traffic.
-Generally you would ignore not try to recover a collector payload format violation, because it likely did not originate from a tracker or a webhook.
+The most likely source of this failure type is bot traffic that has hit the Collector with an invalid http request.
+Bots are prevalent on the web, so do not be surprised if your Collector receives some of this traffic.
+Generally you would ignore not try to recover a Collector payload format violation, because it likely did not originate from a tracker or a webhook.

 Because this failure is handled during enrichment, events in the real time good stream are free of this violation type.